-What is a hydro jet?
+What is a Hydro Jet?

 Imagine a pressure washer and a drain snake had a baby, cute right?
-A hydro jetter is a specialized high pressure drain cleaning tool that moves through your pipes to breakaway buildup and flush away residue.
+A hydro jet — also called a hydro jetter or just a jetter — is a specialized high pressure drain cleaning tool that moves through your pipes to break away buildup and flush away residue.

 A hydro jet, on the other hand, doesn’t just break up clogs, it cleans your plumbing lines of material that builds up on pipe walls, such as minerals and grease.
 1-Tom-Plumber will provide a before, if possible, and after camera inspection.
 When you see the difference, it is incredible.

 If there is a root issue in a line, an auger will cut a whole through them.
 This can be an efficient and inexpensive short-term solution.

-Although the hydro jetter is extremely powerful, it is actually much more gentle than an auger.
-If you’re looking to increase the lifespan of your pipes by cleaning your drains completely then the hydro jetter is your best bet.
+Although the hydro jet is extremely powerful, it is actually much more gentle than an auger.
+If you’re looking to increase the lifespan of your pipes by cleaning your drains completely, then the hydro jetter is your best bet.